(Published April 2021, last updated June 2025)

 Where is Loubressac, France?
 Find it on Google maps

-If you are following my suggested itinerary for this eight-day walk, you’ll arrive in Loubressac at the end of the sixth day of walking—a relaxed pace which allows plenty of time to visit the fresh food markets as you leave Bretenoux (held on Tuesday and Saturday mornings) and to stop and explore Château de Castelnau-Bretenoux.
+If you are following my suggested itinerary for this nine-day walk, you’ll arrive in Loubressac at the end of a very short seventh day of walking—a relaxed pace which allows plenty of time to visit the fresh food markets as you leave Bretenoux (held on Tuesday and Saturday mornings) and to stop and explore Château de Castelnau-Bretenoux.

 It also leaves plenty of time to explore the nine of France’s most beautiful villages which you will visit on this walk.
 The others are Martel, Turenne, Collonges-la-Rouge, Curemonte, Beaulieu-sur-Dordogne, Autoire, Carennac and Rocamadour.